Atlanta Spring Festival

 Inman Park Festival

-This festival is a celebration of the local street market and features local art, a 5K run where participants are encouraged to come in costume, the famed Inman Park Festival Parade of Eclectic Fun and the Inman Park Tour of Homes, which showcases the stunning Victorian homes from the late 1800s that can be found throughout the neighborhood.
+This festival is a celebration of the local street market and features local art, the famed Inman Park Festival Parade and the Inman Park Tour of Homes, which showcases the stunning Victorian homes from the late 1800s that can be found throughout the neighborhood.
 The festival also has children’s activities, live music and dance shows that feature some of the city’s best ballet and modern dance companies.
-Admission to the Inman Park Festival is free is being held April 28 through 30.
+Admission to the Inman Park Festival is free is being held April 26 through 28.

 For more information, visit www.Festival.InmanPark.org.